-Social Media Age Registrations
+Social Media Age Registrations:

-Social media sites typically generate the money they need to operate through target advertising.
+Social media sites typically generate the money they need to operate through targeted advertising.
 This is achieved through using the registration information provided by its users.
 It is therefore a possibility that if someone has used a false age to register on a site, they will receive inappropriate material.

-Additional Useful Websites for Information
+Additional Useful Websites for Information:

-Whether you’re a new Internet user or an expert, the advice and tools provided below can help you navigate the web safely and securely.
+Whether you’re a new internet user or an expert, the advice and tools provided below can help you navigate the web safely and securely.